 PayPal Payments Advanced

 With the Advanced plan, for $5/month, you can keep the checkout process on your website rather than redirect to PayPal to complete a transaction.
 You’ll have to use PayPal’s hosted checkout templates for submitting data for sales and authorizations.
-The templates let you avoid the PCI-compliance burden of having credit card details pass through your servers.
+By using one of these templates, you avoid the PCI-compliance burden of having credit card details pass through your servers.
+Instead, PayPal handles PCI compliance.

 PayPal Payments Pro